johannafransn/X-Chain-Wallet-Connector/README.md

 Supported chains right now include Polygon, Arbitrum, Ethereum, Avalanche, Optimism.
 Selected assets right now include USDC & USDT

+This dapp is supposed to be run alongside a wallet that has `batch_signing` functionality implemented.
+Otherwise user will have to sign all of the bridge transfers individually.

 # Run the app

 `npm install`